MJ’s Café to open second farm-to-table cafe in yoga studio near LSU

 “We want to create an environment that has more healthy options where you can dine and have a change of scenery,” Faucheux said.

 The new cafe is located along Nicholson Drive and walking distance from LSU.
-The satellite location will have a Grab-And-Go menu that’s includes breakfast items, fan favorites, power bowls as well of specialty teas and coffee.
+The satellite location will have a Grab-And-Go menu that includes breakfast items, fan favorites, power bowls as well of specialty teas and coffees.
 Faucheux said she wants to offer student discounts on drinks and coffee.
 The space will have eight-person counter seating, and will partner with Waitr to make healthy eating more accessible.

 The idea to develop the second cafe hatched in July 2017, when Faucheux was busy starting up the fledgling restaurant at White Star Market.
 Through mutual friends, she met Yoga Rouge owner Heather Kemp, and the two of them hit it off.
-After they partnered up to create the new location, the wheels started turning from there.
+After they partnered up to design the new restaurant, the wheels started turning from there.

-Faucheux hopes to open the second MJ’s in a few weeks, and wants to expand the company as long as it doesn’t compromise food quality.
+Faucheux hopes to open the second MJ’s in a few weeks, and wants to continue expanding the company as long as it doesn’t compromise food quality.

 That’s where her passion for nutrition sparked, and Faucheux learned everything she could about cooking and restaurant management.
 “It was like Pandora’s Box,” she said.
 “I could not stop looking into things.”